darshanpv/Azure-Quick-Start-Resources/InfraAsCode_IaC_using_terraform/README.md

 ### CD Pipelines for IaC creation using terraform

 1. Go to your VS code (step-4) and create "Dev" branch.
-1. Create new folder terraform and copy all the terraform .tf files from this git repo to it.
-Create pipeline folder and copy the .yml file from this repo to it.
+1. Create new folder deployment and copy all the files from this git repo to it.
-2. Provide your subscription id in the file providers.tf file in terraform folder.
+2. Provide your input details for `dev` and `prod` envirinements in dev.tfvars as well as prod.tfvars located in deploy-env folder.
 3. Commit your changes so that the DevOps repo reflect all your changes in "Dev" branch.
 4. Create a pull request and merge the dev branch to main branch.
 5. Go to Pipeline --> Environments --> New Environment.
-Add new environment --> Dev , Resources --> None , Click "Create".
+Add new environment --> dev , Resources --> None , Click "Create".
 Goto right most ... (dots) and add approvals and add approver as yourself.
-6. Go to Pipelines and create a new pipeline --> Select your repo --> "Starter pipeline".
-This will create a azure-pipeline.yml in your root folder.
+6. Go to Pipelines and create a new pipeline --> Select your repo --> "Existing Azure Pipelines YAML file"--> select `dev` branch and select 'create-infra-pipeline.yaml' under 'deployment\pipelines' folder.
+This will open a YAML file in pipeline editor.
-7. Replace the default content with the one available in terraform-plan-apply.yml file (available in /pipelines folder)
+7. **IMPORTANT** - Go to 'variables' option availble on top and add new variable 'Environment' with default value as dummy.
+You will have to change this variable during runtime based on the environment that you plan to create. (e.g. `dev` or `prod`)
-8. The pipeline has 2 stages - Stage 1 -> Build (terraform Init and Plan) , Stage-2 -> Deploy (terraform apply)
+8. The pipeline has 2 stages - Stage 1 -> Validate (terraform Init and Plan) , Stage-2 -> Deploy (terraform apply)
 9. Check all the parameters and you should be able to run the pipeline.
 You need to approval before "Deploy" stage is triggered
 10. If everything goes well, you should see the new resource group created.
 11. You can check the new .tfstate file stored in tf-state-files container.